President of the United States in fiction

+Walter Huston played the lead in Abraham Lincoln (1930) and the fictitious president Judson Hammond in Gabriel Over the White House (1933).

 People have frequently been portrayed in fiction as the president of the United States.
 Media include novels and short stories, comics, plays, films, and television shows.
 The roles include fictional presidents, fictionalized accounts of actual presidents, and real historical figures who did not in fact become president, typically in works of alternate history or comedy.

 A substantial number of fictional works explore the possibility of an individual from an historically politically under-represented group, such as women or African-Americans, becoming president.
 Some works also center on machinations by a vice-president seeking to become president.

+A 2020 analysis identified 148 fictional U.S. presidents in film.

 History

 From the founding of the United States up to the 1930s, works of fiction depicting or parodying actual presidents were commonly produced, but depictions of entirely fictional presidents were much less common.

 The 1931 musical, Of Thee I Sing, with a score by George Gershwin, lyrics by Ira Gershwin and a book by George S. Kaufman and Morrie Ryskind, comically depicts the fictional John P. Wintergreen as being elected president on a campaign of love.
 The first American musical with a consistently satirical tone, Congress, the U.S. Supreme Court, the Presidency, and the democratic process itself were all targets of this satire, prompting original stars William Gaxton and Victor Moore to wonder if they would face government repercussions for their portrayals of President Wintergreen and Vice President Throttlebottom.
 Specific political parties are not identified in the musical, as Kaufman and Ryskind believed that absurdity was bipartisan in Depression-era politics.

 While the 1932 film, The Phantom President, depicts a fictional presidential candidate, the earliest film depiction of a fictional president in office is in the 1933 film, Gabriel Over the White House.